-Three types of observation errors are dealt with at the observation pre-processing level.
-These steps are now done under COPE, external to the IFS.
-The errors assigned at this stage are persistence observation error, prescribed observation error, and the combination of the two above called the final observation error.
-These are described in the following sections, as well as the additional error inflation for dropsondes, which is done within the data assimilation system, as a function of the FG departure.
+In the past three types of observation errors were dealt with at the observation pre-processing level: persistence observation error, prescribed observation error, and the combination of the two above called the final observation error.
+Persistence observation error is no longer used.
+The prescribed observation error is described below, as well as the additional error inflation for dropsondes, and T2m data which is done within the data assimilation system, as a function of the FG departure.